A Prediction-Traversal Approach for Compressing Scientific Data on Unstructured Meshes with Bounded Error: Evaluation

-The mesh structure usually does not change over time for time series data in many real-world applications such as ocean simulations.
-Thus, the storage consumed by positions and connectivities of nodes in an unstructured mesh is significantly smaller than storage occupied by nodal data if multiple timesteps are sampled in the time-varying dataset.
-For example, the mesh structure of the MPAS-O dataset consists of coordinates of nodes (three float64 points for three dimensions of a point) and cell connectivity (three int32 points for three vertex indices of a cell), which takes 10.86 MB to store, while nodal data (a float64 value for a point) in 30 timesteps takes 53.82 MB.
-We evaluate compression ratio over time of temperature on the MPAS-O dataset under very close PSNRs (\Cref{fig:MPAS_time_varying}).
-After compression by our method, the storage that one needs to save nodal data of 30 timesteps is reduced to 0.97 MB, compared with 2.99 MB by SZ3 and 6.34 MB by ZFP.
+As the mesh structure usually does not change over time or variable for time series multivariate data in many real-world applications such as ocean simulations, we evaluate our method with a time-series of MPAS-O data with two variables.
+In this case, the coordinates of nodes (three float64 points for each 3D point) and cell connectivity (three int32 points for three vertex indices of a cell) takes 10.86 MB to store.
+In contrast, nodal data (a float64 value for one variable of a point) in 744 timesteps of two variables takes 2.61 GB.
+We evaluate the compression ratio over time of temperature on the MPAS-O dataset under very close PSNRs (\Cref{fig:MPAS_time_varying}).
+After compression, the storage that one needs to save nodal data of 744 timesteps is reduced to 55.19 MB, compared with 201.09 MB by SZ3 and 428.98 MB by ZFP.